-Anyone who has carefully read Pagan Christianity and Reimagining Church from cover-to-cover knows that the following ten statements are false.
+Anyone who has carefully read Pagan Christianity and Reimagining Church (both published in 2008) knows that the following ten statements are false.
 We state so much in the books themselves and in other places such as the Answers to Objections page.

 Nevertheless, it’s been rightly observed that if an argument cannot be refuted on its own ground, applying a blow-torch to straw man city is the only option for dismissing it, despite the fact that this technique is deceptive and intellectually dishonest.

 (One pastor was fed some of these falsehoods by his leadership team along with some others I didn’t list.
 As a result, he didn’t read Pagan Christianity for a long time.
 When he finally did read the book, he told me it changed his life.
 A remark I’m always humbled and surprised by.)